-5.1 The objectives set out in the Ledbury Neighbourhood Development Plan are done so with the aim of delivering the Plan Vison which is as follows:
+5.1 The objectives set out in the Ledbury NDP are identified with the aim of delivering the Plan Vison which is as follows:

 Preserve and Develop Prosperity

 As a prosperous market town, Ledbury will continue to be a vibrant, thriving community, both socially and economically, with an attractive, well managed and safe built environment, in sympathy with the surrounding natural landscape.
 The town will continue to be a popular destination as an attractive place to shop for residents, the local rural community and visitors, with a successful tourist industry celebrating the town's heritage.